Math 511: Linear Algebra

 with $x_j,y_j\in\mathbb{R}$ for all $j=1,2,\ldots,n$ and $i = \sqrt{-1}$ is the imaginary unit.
 The scalar field for complex-valued vectors will be $\mathbb{C}$.

-Complex Inner Products
+Complex Inner Products¶

 If $\alpha = a + bi$ is a complex-valued scalar, its length is given by

-$$ \left|\alpha\right| = \sqrt{\bar{\alpha}\alpha} = \sqrt{a^2 + b^2} $$
+$$ \left|\alpha\right| = \sqrt{\alpha^*\alpha} = \sqrt{a^2 + b^2} $$

-where $\bar{\alpha} = a - bi$.
+where $\alpha^* = a - bi$, the complex conjugate of $\alpha$.
 The length of a vector

 $$ \mathbf{z} = \begin{bmatrix} z_1 \\ z_2 \\ \vdots \\ z_n \end{bmatrix} $$